Oxygen To Go Rental Checklist

-The FDA and FAA have approved POCs for adults only at this time.
+The FDA and FAA have approved Portable Oxygen Concentrator Rental (POCs) for adults only at this time.
 However, your physician may approve the Inogen One for “off label use” for minors.
 Please discuss this with your physician.
 You may need to find another method to secure oxygen during travel.
 If your physician has questions about use, please have them contact us.

 The Federal Aviation Administration has approved POCs for use onboard aircraft.